fershad/quick-takes/src/posts/web-sustainability-guidelines.md

 thumbnail: /assets/img/opengraph-web-sustainability-guidelines-is-now-in-v1-0.png
 layout: post
 tags:
   - sustainability
   - wsg
   - web sustainability
+  - note
 seo:
   title: " Web Sustainability Guidelines is now in v1.0!"
   description: v1.0 of the Web Sustainability Guidelines just came out.
 It's a huge step in standardising how we speak about sustainability with regards to building websites.
 ---

 As a bit of light weekend reading, I took a look at the recently published [Web Sustainability Guidelines (WSG) 1.0](https://w3c.github.io/sustyweb/).